cyberark/kubernetes-conjur-deploy/CONTRIBUTING.md

 ```

 You will also need to set a few environment variable that are only used when
-configuring the Conjur master.
+configuring the Secrets Manager leader.
 You must provide an account name and password
-for the Conjur admin account:
+for the Secrets Manager admin account:

 ```
 export CONJUR_ACCOUNT=<my_account_name>
 export CONJUR_ADMIN_PASSWORD=<my_admin_password>
 ```

-Finally, run `./start` to execute the scripts necessary for deploying Conjur.
+Finally, run `./start` to execute the scripts necessary for deploying Secrets Manager.

 ### Data persistence

-The Conjur master and standbys are deployed as a
+The Secrets Manager leader and standbys are deployed as a
 [Stateful Set](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) on supported target platforms (Kubernetes 1.5+ / OpenShift 3.5+).
 Database and configuration data is symlinked and mounted to
 [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).